unclebob/spacewar/README.md

  _DOCK_ button to show up in the Engine Control Panel.
 Hit that button and you'll be refueled and restocked.

- ## Bases (not yet completely implemented)
+ ## Bases
  There are three kinds of bases.
 Antimatter factories, Dilithium factories, and Weapon factories.
-  * Antimatter factories manufacture antimatter using the power from nearby O, B, or A class stars.
+  * Antimatter factories manufacture antimatter using the power from nearby O, B, or A class stars (the big blue or white ones).
   * Dilithium factories harvest dilithium from the atmospheres of nearby K or M class stars.
+  (the little red or orange ones.)
   * Weapon factories manufacture Kinetics and Torpedos.
-They require the elements found around the planets of F or G class stars.
+They require the elements found around the planets of F or G class stars (The medium sized yellow stars like our Sun).

   You can deploy a base by gradually approaching the appropriate kind of star.
 When you are in deployment range, the appropriate deploy button will appear in the Deploy panel.